Bifeobu/320-SBA/README.md

+Beverly Ifeobu

+I use React JS bulid a site that displays information from the TV show Rick and Morty.
+I used React to essentially consume a Rick and Morty API and set three different navlinks(Characters, Locations, and Episodes) to display the respected data for each link.
+I mostly only used JavaScript XML.
+Ultimately I was not able to display the data on any navlinks, I could find out what exactly I was doing wrong.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.